MaslowCommunityGarden/Maslow-kits-for-sale-soon./README.md

 **Software and sample projects been always downloadable for free thanks to Bar and the community.**

-Download the riginal software [HERE](https://github.com/MaslowCNC/GroundControl/releases).
+Download the original software [HERE](https://github.com/MaslowCNC/GroundControl/releases).

 Original Firmware [HERE](https://github.com/MaslowCNC/Firmware/releases/)